Gert Potgieter (tenor): Singing career

 His powerful physique and acting ability earned him film contracts.
 During 1969-70 he played the leading role in the film Lied in My Hart (Song in my Heart).
 In Forgotten Song of Summer only his acting was used.
 Various recordings of his singing are available commercially and the South African Broadcasting Corporation made a number of transcription recordings.

 Family life

 He married Mona Dreyer of Boshof, Orange Free State, in 1952.
 The marriage was childless.

 Death

 He died on 2 July 1977 in a motorcar accident at Tarlton, Transvaal.

 His sudden death was a great shock to his many fans.
 He had a friendly and charming disposition.
 His death left a void, particularly in the Afrikaans music world.
-Shortly before he died a programme about him, entitled GP gesels was broadcast on the Afrikaans service of the SABC.
+Shortly before he died a programme about him, entitled PG Gesels Met was broadcast on the Afrikaans service of the SABC.